The startling stories of six plane crash sole survivors after India Air tragedy

 “I remember feeling angry and survivor’s guilt,” said Cecelia Cichan when she looked back on the crash that killed her parents and her brother along with 153 other people.
 “Why didn’t my brother survive?
 Why me?” she told CNN.

-Now 41, Cecelia, who cannot remember the crash, says she bears a tattoo on her wrist of an aeroplane “as a reminder of where I come from”.
+Now 41, Cichan, who cannot remember the crash, says she bears a tattoo on her wrist of an aeroplane “as a reminder of where I come from”.

-Then aged just four, Cecelia Cichan was travelling home to Tempe, Arizona alongside her mother, father and six-year-old brother.
+Then aged just four, Cichan was travelling home to Tempe, Arizona, alongside her mother, father and six-year-old brother.

-Tragedy stuck when the left wing clipped a light pole after takeoff.
-The aircraft rolled 90 degrees left and sheared the top off a rental car building before crashing into a busy road where it went up in flames.
+Tragedy stuck when the left wing of the plane clipped a light pole after take-off.
+The aircraft rolled 90 degrees left and sheared the top off a rental car building before crashing into a busy road, where it went up in flames.

-Firefighters discovered Cecelia still strapped into her seat among the wreckage.
-She suffered sustained third-degree burns and fractures to her skull, collarbone and left leg.
+Firefighters discovered Cichan still strapped into her seat among the wreckage.
+She sustained third-degree burns and fractures to her skull, collarbone and left leg.

 When: 24 December 1971